3.4 Review Types

 Key Takeaways

-• Walkthroughs are usually led by the author and can educate participants or build consensus.
+• Walkthroughs are typically led by the author and can detect anomalies, educate participants, and build consensus.

 Choosing the Right Review Type